hossein-lap/scripts/README.md

 ## wcam.sh

-show webcam with no sound from `/dev/video0`
+Show webcam with no sound from `/dev/video0`.

 #### Dependencies